fcipaq/picohero_pplib/README.md

 ### Summary

 This is the wrapper for all other modules.
-Include `pplib.h` into your project to enable the use of the *PicoPal* library.
+Include `pplib.h` into your project to enable the use of the *Pico Held* library.

 ### Functions

 `int ppl_init()`

-This function is called to initialize all the hardware on the *PicoPal*.
+This function is called to initialize all the hardware on the *Pico Held*.
 It’s supposed to be called right at the beginning of `setup()`.
-This also does the bootloader handling (press all three buttons when powering up the *PicoPal* to enter bootloader mode) – so it’s very important.
+This also does the bootloader handling (press all three buttons when powering up the *Pico Held* to enter bootloader mode) – so it’s very important.
 On success zero is returned otherwise an error code.
 If the LCD initialization fails, the bootloader is called.